superdude12399/PrivacyPolicy/README.md

 - Application means the software program provided by the Company downloaded by You on any electronic device, named GunWorld VR

-- Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to GunWorld VR.
+- Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Alto Interactive.

 - Country refers to: USA